arellanoelden/serviceNowDemo/README.md

 This is the table component used for the default and filtered page.
 This table will simply take in a list of incidents and display them in the table.
 It does not care if the list is a filtered list or not as it will simply populate the table with the information it is given

+### `Error`

+General error page to show if endpoints through an error.
+Does not have context for what the error was just an error page to show the user

 ## `External Tools`

 ### `Component Library`